 Famous for its name “The Land of Smiles”, Thailand gained this moniker through its reputation of offering genuine and hospitable warmth from its people.
 About 95% of the population is Buddhist, with ethics of goodwill, compassion, and very importantly, a high level of respect for older people.
 Most ex-pats report feeling safer and less neglected or overlooked than in their own countries.

-You may start your retirement with a great value rental in a centrally located condominium on the bus route
+You may start your retirement with a great value rental and sale in a centrally located condominium on the bus route

 A better quality of life

 In Pattaya, ex-pats are organized through Facebook groups with common interests.
 There are two highly active ex-pat clubs as well as two ladies’ ladies’ clubs, and it is easy to make new friends even for those who may travel here alone.
 Sporting activities are prolific.
 For golfers, there is a whole host of first-class courses around Pattaya as well as cycling tracks, tennis courts, swimming pools, gymnasiums, and fitness centres.
 Many retirees also enjoy fishing, football, lawn bowls, yoga, dancing, walking, as well as snorkelling, scuba diving, and sailing.

 Rentals in Pattaya are outstanding value with many available bargains at this time.
 The reasonable cost of utilities, eating out, and buying groceries has enabled many people to start their retirement much earlier than they once thought possible.
 Also, while it may take some time to acclimatize to living in the tropics, there are great benefits.
 Generally, the dress is casual with shorts and shirts or dresses, and open toed-shoes the norm.
 You won’t need to purchase coats, boots, scarves, and gloves ever again.